Holistic Healing After Sexual Violence

 Yet, each survivor is unique, and what uplifts me may feel destabilizing to another person.

 A central tenet of trauma-informed healing is allowing the survivor to determine what feels healing for them.
 There is no one-size-fits-all approach, rather, we must listen and be willing to let the survivor lead.
-This is survivor-centered care and it is essential – whether we are an advocate, a yoga teacher, a university administrator, a medical doctor or a supportive friend or family members.
+This is survivor-centered care and it is vital – whether we are an advocate, a yoga teacher, a university administrator, a medical doctor or a supportive friend or family members.

 Personally, I found the process of reporting to law enforcement to be completely degrading.
 Having my “evidence” collected twice, as there was an error in the handling of my initial rape kit by an untrained provided – was twice re-traumatizing.
 Later, when my support group counselor told me, in front of the group, that according to the conventions of her training and the arbitrary map she had for my healing, it was “too early” for me to be dating, I felt disempowered and humiliated.
 She made me question my desire as potentially abnormal, a craving for intimacy which was re-surfacing in the wake of assault (something I saw as a mark of my resilience) and this just lead to more shame.